hiqdev/hipanel-site/README.md

 [![Logo](https://raw.githubusercontent.com/hiqdev/hipanel-core/master/docs/logo.png)](https://hipanel.com/)

-[HiPanel](http://hipanel.com) is next generation control panel for hosting, domains and more.
+[HiPanel](http://hipanel.com) is next generation billing and control panel for hosting, domains and more.

 This package is the selling site for HiPanel.
+Provides:

+- Service description pages
+- Contact page
+- Prices and order forms
+- Shopping cart
+- FAQ
+- Terms and rules

 ## Installation